-Dynamic segments & incentive personalization to stand out in the crowd
+- Dynamic segments & incentive personalization to stand out in the crowd

-On top of that, it should be capable of storing other data relevant to loyalty campaigns.
-Having all this in place, your marketers are able to see consumer profiles and history in a unified customer view.
+On top of that, the best reward program management software should be capable of storing other data relevant to your offered incentives.
+Having all this in place, your marketers will be able to see consumer profiles and their history in a unified customer view.

 - gamification - the system should provide out-of-the-box milestones which marketers can use to build powerful loyalty programs.
 The milestones should be based on time, frequency, revenue, earned points or any other custom “currency”.

 - multiple rewards - as personalized rewards are the best engagement artifacts, the “your loyalty” software should cover several types, including coupons, gift cards, stored discounts, cashback, loyalty points, or any “currency”.
-However, to control the promotional budget, campaign designers should have the ability to limit the cart volume and structure or set the reward expiry date.
+However, to control the promotional budget, program designers should have the ability to limit the cart volume and structure or set the reward expiry date.

-Apart from developer effort, running loyalty campaigns requires operational help from customer agents.
+Apart from developer effort, running loyalty programs requires operational help from customer agents.
 Somebody has to answer dozens of customer questions related to terms of conditions and rewards.
 To reduce the load of this task, your loyalty system should provide customers with an easy way to monitor their performance and to redeem rewards.
-A self-serve customer portal integrated with your online shop or app, where the customers see the current progress and previous rewards, is a smart solution.
+A self-serve customer portal integrated with your online shop or app, where the customers see their progress and previous rewards, is a smart solution.
 Because there’s a high chance people will be visiting it often, marketers can use this space to advertise other, relevant offers.